hipsnip-cookbooks/papertrail-rsyslog/README.md

 A simple cookbook for setting up a server to stream logs into Papertrail via a secure TCP connection.

+> NOTE: While it is fully functional, this cookbook is no longer being actively worked on.
+If you're interested in taking over, please do get in touch!

 Requirements
 ============